What is CrossFit?

 Bike, run, swim, row, etc, hard and fast.

 Five or six days per week mix these elements

 as creativity will allow.
 Routine is the enemy.

 Keep workouts short and intense.

 Regularly learn and play new sports.

 The Three Fitness Standards

 CrossFit uses 3 standards for evaluating fitness and a program.
-These standards dictate CrossFit’s view of fitness and guide it’s goal of improving fitness with its program.
+These include:

 1. You are as fit as you are competent in the 10 general Physical skills – A program is as effective as it is at improving these 10 physical skills.

 There are ten recognized general physical skills: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, coordination, agility, balance, and accuracy.